artefactual-labs/ansible-sftpgo/documentation/AtoM_example.md

 # Preparing Ansible config files and playbook

-It is asumed we already have an ansible environment for AtoM deployment.
-We are going to:
+This assumes an existing Ansible environment for AtoM deployment.
+We will:

-* Add a new sftpgo group with common configuration for sftpgo, firewall and nginx for all AtoM VMs in the ansible environment.
+* Create a new sftpgo group with common configuration for SFTPGo, firewall, and Nginx across AtoM VMs.
-* Modify ansible hosts inventory file to include the AtoM VM in new sftpgo group.
+* Modify the Ansible inventory to include AtoM VM in the sftpgo group.
-* Add this role to requirements file.
+* Add the role to the `requirements.yml` file.
-* Add specific host variables for new playbook in a new file in host_vars dir.
+* Add host-specific variables for the new playbook in the `host_vars` directory.
-* Add new playbook to deploy sftpgo and configure bindfs using this role.
-The playbook will include the firewall and nginx configuration.
+* Create a new playbook to deploy SFTPGo and configure bindfs, including firewall and Nginx configuration.

 ### New sftpgo group

-The group creation is optional, but makes easier the host_vars config file when having all common config in the new group.
-You could directly configure all settings in host_vars file.
+Though optional, creating an sftpgo group simplifies configuration in the host_vars files by centralizing common settings.

+This file is have several sections that will be explained in next subsections.
+[Here](atom-example/sftpgo) you can find the complete file.

-The group will be called `sftpgo` and the `group_vars/sftpgo` file will be created with the following lines:
+Create the group by adding the `group_vars/sftpgo` file with the following content:

-1) sftpgo role common variables section
+1. SFTPGo role variables

 ```yaml
 sftpgo_path_ssh_keys: "files/ssh_keys/"